Ph.D. in Communication Sciences and Disorders

 Wayne State's Ph.D. in Communication Sciences and Disorders is designed to prepare students for careers in academic, research and/or advanced clinical practice settings within communication sciences and disorders.

 We seek highly motivated students with research interests related to one or more of the following areas: child language and literacy, acquired cognitive-linguistic impairments in adults, speech perception and production, speech and language development in infants, stuttering, treatment of speech and language impairments, neuroimaging of brain function and cross-linguistic analyses.
-Our department at Wayne State University is located in close proximity to a large array of clinical and research facilities, including several major metropolitan health centers (DMC, Henry Ford Health System).
+Our department at Wayne State University is located near a large array of clinical and research facilities, including several major metropolitan health centers (DMC, Henry Ford Health System).

 Ph.D. in Communication Sciences and Disorders requirements